coq-community/chapar/README.md

 #### Directory structure

-- root (directory): The execution scripts described in the section Running Experiments below
+- `scripts` (directory): The execution scripts described in the section Running Experiments below

-- `coq` (directory); the Coq verification framework:
+- `theories` (directory); the Coq verification framework:
   * `Framework/KVStore.v`: The basic definitions, the semantics and accompanying lemma
   * `Framework/ReflectiveAbstractSemantics.v`: The client verification definitions and lemmas
   * `Algorithms/KVSAlg1.v`: The definition and proof of algorithm 1 in the paper